Loon01/4420_Game-Library/README.md

 - Optional: you can have litecli installed to make outputting the tables more visible

 Note:
-- The database is already incuded in this Github under the name "library.db", so you can skip the beginning parts of the instructions for setting it up and start doing tests.
+- The database under the name "library.db" is outdated but has some data within it.
+Rebuilding it from the ground up, provided in the instruction, may be better.

 Instructions:
  - First you would need to run library.sql to create the tables. you can run it by using the command